Art & Food

 Day 2.
 Wakefield to Mapua via Mapua Ferry (28km or 38km)

 More flat riding today, across the Waimea Plains to Rabbit Island.
 The first section retraces the Rail Route from Wakefield back to Brightwater.
-From here, there are two route options: one takes (mostly) quiet country roads across the Waimea Plains (28km) and the other retraces the Rail Route back to meet the Coastal Route and on to Rabbit Island (38km).
+From here, there are two route options: one takes (mostly) quiet country roads across the Waimea Plains (28km).
+The other retraces the Rail Route back to meet the Coastal Route and on to Rabbit Island (38km).
 The on-road route is a favourite of ours, passing a gorgeous historic church and riding some little roads bordered with hedgerows and scenic rural farmland.
 The Coastal Route follows the edge of the Waimea Estuary, which is industrial for the first 2.5 kms before the urban spread is replaced with reedy estuaries and birds (look out for Spoonbills).
 The next section is through pine forest before emerging on the beachfront at Rabbit Island.
 This area is a favourite spot for picnics and swimming.
 The last section of trail follows the beachfront for approximately 7km, to the ferry landing and it is just a 10 minute trip across the channel to the Mapua Wharf.
 The village of Mapua is a popular destination, with galleries, cafes, a craft brewery and little streets that are ideal to explore by bike.

 Day 3.
 Mapua to Upper Moutere return (26km)